Aimee Beaulieu Transition House opened its doors in May 1995.

 Women and children leaving domestic violence will find a safe haven at the Aimee Beaulieu Transition House.
 This confidential, warm and welcoming residence has space for eight women and children and offers a safe and secure environment, a place of connection, help with basic and immediate needs, a warm bed and meals, a fully stocked playroom for children, supportive counseling, and space to simply heal after the experience of abuse and make plans for the future.
 The program’s Reduced Barrier mandate means that we also provide support for women who have experienced violence and who have varying levels of mental wellness and substance use.

-The House location is kept confidential for reasons of safety, security and anonymity.
 All staff, volunteers, supporters and residents are required to honour this confidential location.

 This program is funded by BC Housing.